top of page

 Embarking on a journey to plan an addition or house in Miami, especially in areas like Coconut Grove, requires a nuanced understanding of the city's zoning regulations.
 At the heart of this endeavor is the Miami 21 Zoning Code, a comprehensive set of guidelines that governs development across the city.
 However, certain districts, such as Coconut Grove, come with unique zoning overlays, like Coconut Grove's Neighborhood Conservation District (NCD-3), which introduces specific considerations for residential properties.

-As an architect for many additions in Coconut Grove and City of Miami, let me explain some of the intricacies in designing for Coconut Grove.
+As a residential Miami architect, who has done the plans for additions in Coconut Grove and City of Miami, let me explain some of the intricacies in designing for Coconut Grove.

 The Coconut Grove NCD regulations extend to garage placements, stipulating that no garage should align with the front wall's setback unless the garage door(s) does not face the street.
 Garages with street-facing access openings must maintain a minimum twenty-foot setback from the principal residential structure's front wall.